Ka tākiri te ata, ka kōrerorero ngā manu, ka ao, ka ao,

 We continue to work with researchers from institutions both here in Aotearoa/New Zealand and overseas to better understand this forest and its inhabitants.

-A halo project is being established around Bushy Park Tarapuruhi to help protect birds from predators if they venture beyond the safety of the fence.
+A halo project is being established around Tarapuruhi Bushy Park to help protect birds from predators if they venture beyond the safety of the fence.

 Conservation projects such as this need strong partnerships.
-These partnerships are integral to the way the Bushy Park Tarapuruhi Trust operates.
+These partnerships are integral to the way the Tarapuruhi Bushy Park Trust operates.

 bushy-park-visitor-centre (115 of 188) NIGEL EDIT